Andrew-Philpott/super-galactic-calculator/README.md

 * _Spec: The application should be able to create a person object with an age in human years._
   * Input: age 20
   * Output: age 20

+* _Spec: The application should be able to create a SolarYearCalculator object with its person property equal to the person object passed into the constructor._
+  * Input: Pass in person age 20
+  * Output: Return same person

 ## Setup/Installation Requirements
 _Clone this repository._
 _npm install_